dmerejkowsky/kata-git/README.md

 ## Task 7 - Rebase

-Make three commits that each add one line in a different file.
+Make three commits that each add one line in a distinct, existing file.

 Use interactive rebase to put the commits in reverse order.